richardscull/osutify/.github/README.md

-# Osutify
+# 🎵 Osutify

 ![Preview](preview.png)

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![GitHub stars](https://img.shields.io/github/stars/richardscull/osutify.svg?style=social&label=Star)](https://github.com/richardscull/osutify)

+## 🌻 Live Demo

+A live demo of the application is available at [osutify.vercel.app](https://osutify.vercel.app/).

 ## Description

 Osutify is a project that aims to create a music player specifically designed for the game osu!.
-It provides features such as song playback, playlist management, and integration with the osu! game client.

-## 🌻 Live Demo

-A live demo of the application is available at [osutify.vercel.app](https://osutify.vercel.app/).
+The application uses the osu!
+API to fetch the latest songs and allows users to play them directly from the application.
+The application also includes a liked playlist where users can add their favorite songs.

 ## Features